ballerina-attic/community/gsoc-proposals-2022.md

 Our goal is to make [Ballerina](https://ballerina.io/) a modern programming language that combines the best of programming languages, integration technology, and cloud native computing into a textual and graphical language optimized for integration, and with mainstream potential.

-Ballerina is a 100% open-source project created and sponsored by [WSO2](https://wso2.com/), with all parts of the project developed openly at [https://github.com/ballerina-platform](https://github.com/ballerina-platform).
-Already downloaded by nearly 10,000 developers worldwide, Ballerina is the only modern cloud native programming language that provides features for easily using, combining and creating network services for the cloud.
+Ballerina is a 100% open-source project created and sponsored by [WSO2](https://wso2.com/) with all parts of the project developed openly at [https://github.com/ballerina-platform](https://github.com/ballerina-platform).
+Already downloaded by nearly 10,000 developers worldwide, Ballerina is the only modern cloud-native programming language that provides features for easily using, combining, and creating network services for the cloud.

 Uniquely, Ballerina provides a bidirectional mapping of sequence diagrams and code, meaning the diagram is the code, and the code is the diagram.
 As a result, developers can easily switch between working in a pro-code or low-code view of a program as needed to maximize their productivity.
-At the same time, Ballerina removes much of the complexity in developing enterprise-grade cloud native applications, APIs and microservices by providing a first-class way to represent network interactions while streamlining many functions around data usage, configurations, cloud deployments, and more.
+At the same time, Ballerina removes much of the complexity in developing enterprise-grade cloud-native applications, APIs and microservices by providing a first-class way to represent network interactions while streamlining many functions around data usage, configurations, cloud deployments, and more.

 The recent Swan Lake GA release adds a new set of substantial language features and platform tools to produce programs that handle network interactions, data, and concurrency straightforwardly, and are easy to maintain.